aniazio/Supermarket/README.md

 - There is always at least 2 open chceckouts.
 - For every K customers in the store, there should be at least 1 open checkout.
 - If the number of customers is less than K*(N-1), where N is the number of open checkouts, one of the checkouts shoud be closed.
-If there were customers waiting in the checkout queue (before the decision to close was announced) then they should be served by that checkout.
-Customers come to the supermarket at random points in time and stay there for a certain random time for each of them.
-Write a program of clients and store manager.
+If there were clients waiting in the checkout queue (before the decision to close was announced) then they should be served by that checkout.
+Clients come to the supermarket at random points in time and stay there for a certain random time for each of them.
+Write a program for clients and store manager.

 The current status in the store is shown in the application.
-In addition, it is printed on the console so the changes, which have occurred throughout the day, can be tracked.
+In addition, it is printed to the console so the changes, which have occurred throughout the day, can be tracked afterwards.
 Multithreading plays a significant role in this project.

 PL